miabbott/ib-ostree-native-container-lab/README.md

 `composer-cli compose image <uuid>`

-## Install Fedora IoT to separate VM/device
+## Step 6: Install Fedora IoT to separate VM/device

 Using the ISO you created in the previous steps, install Fedora IoT in a VM or on your "destination" system.